Best Travel Insurance Plans for Road Trips

 So, rental car insurance really should be considered separately, but does that mean that travel insurance policies are completely unrelated?
 Not exactly.

-You see, collision, loss or damage waivers may still include an excess charge, which is payable out of your own pocket.
-(You can opt for a higher-cost rental insurance plan that completely absorbs the excess charges, but not all rental companies may offer them.)
+You see, collision, loss or damage waivers (CDW/LDW) provided by rental companies may still include an excess charge, which is payable out of your own pocket.
+While you can opt for a "super cover" from the rental agency to reduce this to zero, these are often expensive—costing up to S$30–S$50 per day.

-Two such plans are Allianz Travel Insurance, and Singlife Travel Insurance.
-Both offer car rental excess cover, as follows:
+Two standout plans for 2026 are Allianz Travel Insurance and Singlife Travel Insurance, offering the following car rental excess cover:

 • Singlife Travel Insurance: Up to S$2,500